Top page

 p.2-left-2nd-paragraph says "the distance between the satellite and two ground stations at an altitude of about 3000m" is 500~2000km.

-p.2-left-3rd-paragraph says "we established entanglement between two single photons.. with an average two-photon count rate of 1.1 Hz and state fidelity of 0.869 (= which means even the sent photons that reached ground stations only one time per second showed the error rate of 0.131 or 13.1% error, which cannot be used as practical key )"
+p.2-left-3rd-paragraph says "we established entanglement between two single photons.. with an average two-photon count rate of 1.1 Hz and state fidelity of 0.869 (= which means even the small numbers of sent photons that reached ground stations at a rate of one photon per second showed the error rate of 0.131 (= 1 - 0.869 ) or 13.1% error, which cannot be used as practical key )"

-p.2-left-last-paragraph says "The source emits 5.9 million entangled photon pairs per second (= entangle means just a pair of photons; one light is vertically-polarized V and the other light is horizontally-polarized H, No superluminal spooky link )"
+p.2-left-last says "The source emits 5.9 million entangled photon pairs per second (= entangle means just a pair of photons; one light is vertically-polarized V and the other light is horizontally-polarized H, ← meaningless entanglement, No superluminal spooky link )"

-p.3-right-1st-paragraph says "the background noise ranged from 500 to 2000 counts/s in each detector (= which caused errors that must be corrected by ordinary classical communication, so quantum information is meaningless )"
+p.3-right-1st-paragraph this same paper says "the background noise ranged from 500 to 2000 counts/s in each detector (= which caused errors that must be corrected by ordinary classical communication, so quantum information is meaningless )"

-↑ The total success probability of sending pairs of photons to two ground stations from the satellite is only 1.1/5.9 million = 0.00000017, which is too bad and too slow to use as practical communication or internet.
+↑ The total success probability of sending pairs of photons to two ground stations from the satellite is only 1.1/5.9 million = 0.00000017 (= 99.99999% photons or quantum information were lost ), which is too bad and too slow to use as practical communication or internet.

 (Fig.5) Quantum repeater just tries to detect two photons or weak lights simultaneously (= Bell state measurement BSM ), which is very low success rate, and impractical

-The problem is the success rate of detecting two photons in each detectors BSM (= which they call entanglement, No spooky action ) is extremely low = less than 1/1000.
+Basically, the probability of successfully measuring two lights simultaneously at detectors (= two-fold-coincidence ) is extremely low = less than 1/1000.

 Even in the latest repeater experiment, physicists could only connect two positions separated by just 50km.